Ferroin/fvirt/tests/README.md

 ## Tests with external dependencies.

-A number of our tests uses `qemu:///session` URIs.
+A number of our tests use `qemu:///session` URIs.
 This means those tests have a functional dependency on virtqemud and possibly on a working qemu-system emulator.

 By default, the test suite will check for these external dependencies and skip any tests that require them if they